 Markie Dan’s is the bar in the basement of the Corran House Hotel – a traditional pub with a total winner of a beer garden outside!

 Finally, if you want to experience a Scottish Ceilidh dance, head over to The View.
-Mondays, Thursdays and Saturdays (during the summer) are Ceilidh nights there and tickets at £9 per person.
+Mondays and Thursdays are regular Ceilidh nights.

 Accommodation in Oban